Feiyfay/Mexican-Restaurant-Rating/README.md

 - A majority of the consumers prefer _Mexican Cuisine (97)_ while only a _few restaurants (28)_ are offering the cuisine.

+## Characteristics to look for as a potential invester in a restaurant
+As an invester based on the analysis, the following are some of the characteristics I would look for:
+1.

 ---